William-Olson/knex-repl/README.md

 ##### Docker

-Available as a docker image...
+Available as a docker image.
+Run the following 2 commands in your terminal...

 ```
 docker pull willko/knex-repl